twosigma/waiter/test-apps/README.md

 - nginx:
   An nginx server that responds to cleartext and secure http/1.1 and http/2 requests.
   It is mainly used to test http/2 backend-proto support.
+- sediment:
+  An jetty server that responds to cleartext http/1.1 and http/2 requests.
+  It is mainly used to test trailers support.